Carpet: Tufted

-These are carpets that have their pile injected into a backing material, which is itself then bonded to a secondary backing made of a woven hessian weave or a man made alternative to provide stability.
+These are carpets that have their pile injected with the help of tufting gun into a backing material, which is itself then bonded to a secondary backing made of a woven hessian weave or a man made alternative to provide stability.
 The pile is often sheared in order to achieve different textures.
 This is the most common method of manufacturing of domestic carpets for floor covering purposes in the world.

-Others

-A flatweave carpet is created by interlocking warp (vertical) and weft (horizontal) threads.
-Types of oriental flatwoven carpet include kilim, soumak, plain weave, and tapestry weave.
-Types of European flatwoven carpets include Venetian, Dutch, damask, list, haircloth, and ingrain (aka double cloth, two-ply, triple cloth, or three-ply).
+Hooked

-A hooked rug is a simple type of rug handmade by pulling strips of cloth such as wool or cotton through the meshes of a sturdy fabric such as burlap.
+A hooked rug is a simple type of rug handmade by pulling strips of cloth, such as wool or cotton, through the meshes of a sturdy fabric, such as burlap.
 This type of rug is now generally made as a handicraft.
-The process of creating a hooked rug is called Rug hooking.
+The process of creating a hooked rug is called rug hooking.

+Embroidery

-Unlike woven carpets, embroidery carpets' are not formed on a loom.
+Unlike woven carpets, embroidery carpets are not formed on a loom.
 Their pattern is established by the application of stitches to a cloth (often linen) base.
 The tent stitch and the cross stitch are two of the most common.
 Embroidered carpets were traditionally made by royal and aristocratic women in the home, but there has been some commercial manufacture since steel needles were introduced (earlier needles were made of bone) and linen weaving improved in the 16th century.
 Mary, Queen of Scots, is known to have been an avid embroiderer.
 16th century designs usually involve scrolling vines and regional flowers (for example, the Bradford carpet).
 They often incorporate animal heraldry and the coat of arms of the maker.
 Production continued through the 19th century.
 Victorian embroidered carpet compositions include highly illusionistic, 3-dimensional flowers.
 Patterns for tiled carpets made of a number of squares, called Berlin wool work, were introduced in Germany in 1804, and became extremely popular in England in the 1830s.
 Embroidered carpets can also include other features such as a pattern of shapes, or they can even tell a story.